PolybrainAI/polybrain-server/README.md

 The machine that runs Polybrain Server disables password authentication and runs [fail2ban](https://github.com/fail2ban/fail2ban), which has been trusted for 19 years to help crack down on malicious login attempts.

+There is also an alarm system that instantly notifies the admin of each login.

 ## Contributing

 This repo should be little maintenance; the bulk of the changes will be to the polybrain-core repo, where the actual polybrain logic is executed.